cosinekitty/astronomy/source/c/README.md

+Calculates the orientation of a body's rotation axis, along with the rotation angle of its prime meridian, at a given moment in time.

 This function uses formulas standardized by the IAU Working Group on Cartographics and Rotational Elements 2015 report, as described in the following document:

 [https://astropedia.astrogeology.usgs.gov/download/Docs/WGCCRE/WGCCRE2015reprint.pdf](https://astropedia.astrogeology.usgs.gov/download/Docs/WGCCRE/WGCCRE2015reprint.pdf)